Diamko94/rentals1/Rental_flow.md

 ### Partial Return

-Only part of Units returned vith manual verification:

-- Line-item with no active Repairticked → Returned
+If at least on Line-item.status = Repair per Order:

 - Line-items with active Repairticked → Repair
+- Other Line-item status → Returned
 - Active Order → PartiallyClosed

 ## 5. Financial Settlement